 September 14, 2013

-Y. et al. Comparison of Children’s Oral Health Related Quality Of Life Pre- and Post Dental Treatment Under General Anesthesia Using F-ECOHIS Questionnaire,
+Y. Comparison of Children’s Oral Health Related Quality Of Life Pre- and Post Dental Treatment Under General Anesthesia Using F-ECOHIS Questionnaire,

 Iran J Pediatr.

 © 0, Author(s).
 This is an open-access article distributed under the terms of the Creative Commons Attribution-NonCommercial 4.0 International License (http://creativecommons.org/licenses/by-nc/4.0/) which permits copy and redistribute the material just in noncommercial usages, provided the original work is properly cited.

 In developing countries, there is an increasing trend of chronic diseases such as tooth decay, obesity and diabetes especially in children.
 Tooth decay in its severe form which is called nursing caries or early childhood caries (ECC) has impact on child growth and development.
 Children diagnosed with ECC weighed less than the matched control group due to the impact of pain and dysfunction on child’s eating and sleeping habit.

 Oral health related quality of life (OHRQoL) is measured by different tools[3,4].
 In pre-school age children, Pahel developed ECOHIS questionnaire, which was validated in local languages.
 Severe form of ECC (S-ECC) is defined as the presence of any sign of smooth-surface caries in children younger than 3 years of age or detecting 1 or more cavitated lesions in smooth surfaces of maxillary anterior teeth or more than 4 decayed, missing, or filled surfaces in 3-5-year old children.